zushicat/single-image-SRGAN/README.md

 In fact, it's quite important to know what goes in and what goes out.
 In this implementation, I assume that I work with quite big images (in fact, the ones I use are 1600x1600 pixel, loaded and stored in RGB mode), which I can divide beforehand into smaller ones in order to reduce computation time **during** training.
 (Meaning: I want time consuming image processing stuff out of my way during the model training.)

 Since the model is working with image crops anyway (here, I chose 96x96 pixel, but that's up to you) I expand the training set by theoretically using each image divide.
-(Some implementations i.e. use only the upper left area of each image.)
+(Some implementations i.e. use only one crop per image.)
 The "pre-crops" are 2 times bigger than the defined crop size (plus border).
 This takes the augmentation into account when i.e. after rotation the areas at the image borders must be filled.
 (The filling_mode is set to "reflect" which basically mirrors pixels into the empty areas, but, well, I want to stick with the original pixels as close as possible.)